Monastery of Saint Translators: Church

 The main church of the complex is dated to 1630.
 The church consists of one vaulted rom with an apse in the east, between the two small rooms.

 Around the nave of the church is located gavit (for porch in Armenian), which stretches west from nave as well.
 Two-storeyed tower, built of carved stone, is adjacent to the porch to the south and leads to the main entrance of the church.
 The hall is located north of the church, which probably served as a place of worship - sacristy.

 The cells

-At 5 meters to the east of the church, there are cells of the monks, looking west.
-The cells are 6 vaulted rooms, each has an entrance and a window looking west.
-To the south-east of cells from north to south stretches dining.
+There are cells of the monks 5 meters (16 feet) east of the church, looking west.
+The cells have 6 vaulted rooms, with each having an entrance and a window looking west.
+To the southeast of cells from north to south stretches a dining room.
 From the south to the dining room adjoins a similar room, most likely served as a kitchen.

-The cells of the monks built in the same style as the whole church, were built in 1630 from.
-Barn and dining room were attached with archimandrite Stepanos in 1830s.
+The cells of the monks were built in the same style as the whole church, built in 1630.
+The barn and dining room were attached with archimandrite Stepanos in the 1830s.